An Historical look at our Christmas Traditions

-Sometimes reaching back to rejuvenate something classic can also show us the way forward.
+Sometimes reaching back to rejuvenate a classic can also show us the way forward.

-In 2005, a new concept in embroidery designs called Interactives™ was first released to Designer’s Gallery customers.
-When people saw them, they knew the rules had been changed.
-When I first created the idea for these titles, I wanted to join art and technology in a way that would be special to embroidery.
-I wanted to teach the software how to digitize.
-Not some auto-digitizing nonsense, either.
-I wanted to teach it how to digitize beautifully embroidered things.
-Things which were artistically made but variable in nature.
-I wanted to give the user the ability to put their own spin on the design; to adjust it to their point of view or project.
-This is why the original title of the product was Beautiful Things, though Baby Lock changed it, trademarking Interactives™.
+2005 saw the first release of a new concept in embroidery designs called Interactives™ for Designer’s Gallery customers.
+When people saw them, they knew the rules of machine embroidery software had been changed.
+When I first created the idea for these titles, I wanted to merge art and technology in a way that would be unique to embroidery.
+I wanted to teach software how to digitize, and not some auto-digitizing nonsense, either.
+I wanted to teach it how to digitize beautiful embroidered things; things which were artistically made as well as variable.
+I wanted to allow the user to put their own spin on designs; to adjust them to their point of view or project rather than being stuck with stock renderings.
+This is why the original title of the product was Beautiful Things, though Baby Lock changed the title, trademarking Interactives™.

 You can read more about the Christmas Traditions projects here.